kevinchatham/tressi/performance_report.md

 #### **1. Executive Summary**

-The Tressi application is well-structured, but its current design contains significant architectural choices that will negatively impact performance, particularly under high-volume or long-duration load tests.
-The core issues stem from storing every request result in memory and repeatedly processing this growing dataset during the test run.
-These bottlenecks will lead to high memory consumption and increasing CPU usage as a test progresses, limiting the application's scalability.
+The Tressi application is well-structured, but its original design contained significant architectural choices that negatively impacted performance, particularly under high-volume or long-duration load tests.
+The core issues stemmed from storing every request result in memory and repeatedly processing this growing dataset during the test run.
+These bottlenecks led to high memory consumption and increasing CPU usage as a test progressed, limiting the application's scalability.

 ---